Markov-Modulated Hawkes Processes for Sporadic and Bursty Event Occurrences: Discussion and conclusion

 \section{Discussion and conclusion}

-Although dynamic social interactions have been widely studied recently, existing models cannot adequately capture the patterns of event dynamics in real data -- sporadic with bursts and long wait time.
+Although dynamic social interactions have been widely studied recently, existing models cannot adequately capture the patterns of event dynamics in social interaction data -- sporadic with bursts and long wait time.
 In this paper, we proposed a Markov Modulated Hawkes Process (MMHP) model and its inference algorithms, which segments different dynamic patterns in event arrival times data.
 Results from numerical experiments provide validating evidence on the advantages of the proposed method over comparable existing methods, in both simulated studies and a real application to both animal behavior data and email data.

 In this paper, the MMHP model and its inference framework are built under the assumption that the latent Markov process has two states for better model interpretability.
-It could be extended to a $R$-state latent Markov process by modifying the computation of the forward-backward algorithm.
+It {can readily} be extended to a $R$-state latent Markov process by modifying the computation of the forward-backward algorithm, { as we have included in Appendix~\ref{k-state-algo}.
+However, it is challenging to make this framework computationally practical for $R>2$.
+This also raises identifiability concerns between the underlying latent process and the Hawkes processes. \citet{veen2008estimation} pointed out that the log likelihood function of Hawkes processes may be multi-modal and locally flat.
+This becomes more notable when we consider $R$ generally parametrized Hawkes processes, modularized by a Markov process.
+One potential avenue is to utilise other inference schemes, such as Markov Jump processes \cite{rao_teh_13}.
+Initial simulation studies (not shown here) indicate this is a promising direction, however this procedure struggles to infer a stable latent process in our model for $R=2$.
+Further work is therefore required to investigate this inference procedure in this setting before considering the general $R$-state problem. }

 MMHP uses the classic exponential kernel in Hawkes processes, where $\alpha$ represents the influence of historical events on the intensity and $\beta$ represents the decay rate of such influence.
 A potential extension of the proposed model could be introducing covariates into $\alpha$ and $\beta$.
 Subsequent inference can be easily conducted under our framework.
-Although our current work emphasizes more on the model interpretation due to the motivation from the animal behavior data, our model can also make predictions on the expected number of future events with measures of uncertainty.
+Although our current work emphasizes more on the model interpretation due to the motivation from the social interaction data, our model can also make predictions on the expected number of future events with measures of uncertainty.